Flavjack/rticles/README.md

 | folder 	| files          	| YES         	| Images and files that are included in the document.        	|
 | folder 	| docs          	| YES         	| Files for deploy the web page using github pages).        	|

 ## About the docuent

-A document is building with _Lorem Ipsum_ and the examples and tables use the dataset from GerminaR package.
+The document is building with _Lorem Ipsum_ text, and the examples and tables use the dataset from GerminaR package.

 ###  Dataset